SilasBorges/SilasBorges/README.md

 - Retrofit
 - Glide

-🚀 Especializado em Kotlin
+🚀 Specialized in Kotlin

-📚 Sempre em busca de aprendizado e crescimento!
+📚 Always looking for learning and growth!

   ## 🕹️ Connect with me